 (a) General license for brokering sales by U.S. persons.
-United States persons are authorized to provide brokerage sorvices on babalf of U.S. persons for the sale and exportation or reexportation by United States persons of agricultural commodities, medicine, and modiced durings rewrited that the of agricultural commodities, medicine, and medical devices, provided that the sale and exportation or reexportation is authorized by a one-year license issued pursuant to §560.530. (b) Specific licensing for brokering sales by non-U.S. persons of bulk agricultural commodities.
-Specific licenses may be issued on a case-by-case basis to permit United States persons to provide brokerage services on behalf of non-United States, non-Iranian persons for the sale and exportation or reexportation of bulk agricultural commodities to the Government of Iran, entities in Iran or individuals in Iran.
-Specific licenses issued pursuant to this Specific licenses issued pursuant to this section will authorize the brokering only of sales that:
+United States persons are authorized to provide brokerage services on behalf of U.S. persons for the sale and exportation or reexportation by United States persons of agricultural commodities, medicine, and medical devices, provided that the sale and exportation or reexportation is authorized by a one-year license issued pursuant to \$560.530. (b) Specific licensing for brokering sales by non-U.S. persons of bulk agricultural commodities.
+Specific licenses may be issued on a case-by-case basis to permit United States persons to provide brokerage services on behalf of non-United States, non-franian persons for the sale and exportation or (a) General license for brokering sales non-confide States, non-framam persons for the sale and exportation or reexportation of bulk agricultural commodities to the Government of Iran, entities in Iran or individuals in Iran.
+Specific licenses issued pursuant to this section will authorize the brokering environg one to that. only of sales that:

-36694 Federal Register/Vol. 66, No. 134/Thursday, July 12, 2001/Rules and Regulations
+36694 Federal Register/Vol .
+66, No. 134/Thursd ay, July 12, 2001/Rule s and Regulations

-Are limited to the bulk agricultural commodities listed in appendix B to this part 560; Are to purchasers permitted pursuant to § 560.530; Note to §560.533(h)(2): Requests for specific licenses to provide brokerage services under this paragraph must include all of the information described in §560.530(c).
+Are limited to the bulk agricultural commodities listed in appendix B to this part 560; Are to purchasers permitted pursuant to \$ 560.530; Note to § 560.: specific licenses services under the all of the inform § 560.530(c).

+0.533(b)(2): Requests for es to provide brokerage this paragraph must include mation described in

 Dated: June 6, 2001.
 Loren L. Dohm, Acting Director, Office of Foreign Assets Control.
 Approved: June 14, 2001.
-James F. Sloan, Acting Under Secretary (Enforcement), Department of the Treasury.
+James F. Sloan, Acting Under Secretary (Enforcement), Department of the Treesury.
 [FR Doc.
-01-17466 Filed 7-10-01; 11:02 am] BLLING CODE 481-25-4 --- --- --
+01-17466 Filed 7-10-01; 11:02 am] EILING CODE 4510-25-P